 An archaeologist regularly delves, digs and looks into the past.
 A master's degree is the minimum education to become an archaeologist, but related careers exist with an undergraduate degree.
 With the proper education and training you can play a part in helping to unlock history's mysteries.

 Archaeologists are social scientists who conduct excavations to recover, study and preserve such artifacts as ancient ruins, tools and ceramics.
 Their objective is to learn more about the culture and evolution of extinct civilizations.
-Depending on their education - which usually includes a master's degree - they may work for archaeological firms, museums, historic site preservation organizations or government agencies.
+Qualifications needed to be an archaeologist usually include a master's degree and field experience.
+Archaeologists may work for archaeological firms, museums, historic site preservation organizations or government agencies.

 |Required Education||Master's degree|

 |Projected Job Growth (2019-2029)*||5% (for anthropologists and archaeologists)|